roninx991/smart-reviewing-system/README.md

-# smart-rieviewing-system
+# smart-audit-system
-Blockchain based reviwing system for conference papers and research journals
+Audit System built on Ethereum Blockchain using web3, truffle and javascript